civol/HDLRuby/README.md

       hif(res>1000) { res <= 1000 }
 ```

 With functions, it is enough to change their content to obtained a new kind of circuit without change the main code.
-This approach suffers for two drawbacks though: first, the level of saturation is hardcoded in the function, second, it would be preferable to be able to select the function to execute instead of modifying its code.
+This approach suffers for two drawbacks though: first, the level of saturation is hard-coded in the function, second, it would be preferable to be able to select the function to execute instead of modifying its code.
 For the first problem a simple approach is to add an argument to the function given the saturation level.
 Such an add function would therefore be as follows:

 ```ruby
 function :add do |max, x, y|